vyacheslav1911-x/Drobage/README.md

 ## Overview

 This repository contains a control framework for a vision-guided mobile robot.
-The project focuses on designing, implementing, and evaluating a modular control system that enables a wheeled robot to perceive its environment, estimate relative target position, and generate motion commands in real time.
+At the current stage, the project focuses on designing, implementing, and evaluating a modular control system that enables a wheeled robot to reliably track the object, successfully coping with external disturbances.

 The system follows a **model-based and modular robotics approach**, combining perception outputs with classical control strategies.
 While the current implementation relies on deterministic control logic, the framework is designed to support future extensions toward learning-based methods.

 ---
 ## Aim of the Project

-The primary aim of this project is to develop a **reliable and interpretable control architecture** for a mobile robot operating based on visual feedback.
+The primary aim of this project is to develop a **reliable and interpretable control architecture** for a mobile robot operation whose main goal is to track the object and collect it using robotic arm based on visual feedback.

 The project specifically aims to:
-- Bridge perception and control in a real-time robotics system
+- Bridge perception and control
-- Validate control strategies using simulation and real hardware
+- Develop real-time operation with minimal latency
+- Make mobile robot and robotic arm work as a single body
-- Provide a baseline system suitable for further research and learning-based extensions
+- Provide a baseline system suitable for further research and learning-based extensions such imitation learning

 ---

 ## Project Goals

 The main goals of the project are:
-- Design a modular control system for a wheeled mobile robot
+- Design a modular control system for a wheeled mobile robot and robotic arm
 - Use vision-based measurements (distance and lateral offset) as control inputs
 - Implement closed-loop control using classical control methods
-- Handle perception uncertainty and transient failures
+- Handle perception uncertainty and extenral disturbances
 - Ensure real-time feasibility and debuggability
 - Establish a foundation for future imitation or policy learning